OpenRTX/ttwrplus-case/README.md

 ![Printing Case on text](https://github.com/OpenRTX/ttwrplus-case/assets/49025042/074ac930-e94e-4046-a6e4-6a1d0f817208)

+9_ Print the case as you normally would.

 Design of the case by Pietro Tordini
-9_ Print the case as you normally would.
+(Design as been tested during development on a prusa i3mk3S and an ender 3 v1)